murffious/awesome-coder/README.md

 What skills do computer science studetns learn that I would miss as a bootcamp grad?

-How to get good - Code Code Code Keep Coding (practice) Learning New Things
+How to get good - Code Code Code Keep Coding (practice) The best way to learn is to find a problem you want to solve, and try to solve it yourself Learning New Things
 Creative and Great Problem Solving Skills
     - Finding Answers to Tough quesiotns on Goolge